dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 ## Introduction

-Want to create an application using a comfortable imperative style yet still efficient with your resources?
+Want to create an application using a comfortable imperative style yet still efficient on resources?

 Maybe Kotlin's coroutines are the answer.